-Roostertail spinners are one of the most effective lures to catch trout while using conventional tackle.
+Roostertail spinners are one of the most effective lures to catch trout using conventional tackle.
 While there are many different brands on the market for roostertail spinners, not all are created equally.

 Like bucktails for musky fishing, specific manufacturers are known for creating high-quality lures with blades that spin immediately upon contacting the water without any stutters, and high-quality tied skirts that won’t come apart after heavy casting.